JosephCrespin/JosephCrespin/README.md

 - 🔭 I’m currently working on my website
-- 🌱 I’m currently learning web development in the bootcamp of Factoriaf5 digital school
+- 🌱 I’m currently learning and looking for a job.
 - 👯 I’m looking to collaborate in open source projects to grow in the development world
 - 🤔 I’m looking for help with React.js
 - 💬 Ask me about figma and games!